openvinotoolkit/openvino/docs/dev/ci/github_actions/runners.md

 ## Available Self-hosted Runners

-As of 25/05/2024, two groups of the self-hosted runners are available:
+Two groups of the self-hosted runners are available:

 * Dynamically spawned Linux and Windows runners with CPU-only capabilities
 * Dedicated Linux runners with GPU capabilities